alanna-jc/CV_Fish_Measurement/README.md

 **calc_length.py**

-Calculates the length of the fish given the largest bounding box from tracking
+Calculates the length of the fish given the largest view from tracking.
+Length is found using skeletonization.

 **main.py**